 Responsibilities for ensuring that policies are implemented are defined below:

-d) The HR Manager is responsible for providing the prescribed staff training.
+- The Head of HR is responsible for providing the prescribed staff training.

-e) The Head of Legal and Compliance will ensure the Board have an awareness of any changes that may affect Ultima with a view to their implementation and will update the policies accordingly.
+- The Head of Legal and Compliance will ensure the Board have an awareness of any changes that may affect Ultima with a view to their implementation and will update the policies accordingly.
 The Head of Legal and Compliance will also ensure that supplier onboarding is performed in accordance with policy.

 4. References to other policies

 - Ultima Corporate Compliance Policy

 - Ultima Sustainability and Corporate Social Responsibility Policy

 .
 New Suppliers take on procedure pertinent to Modern Slavery:

 - Initial selection of a new supplier that typically has an established operation within the UK and good track record within the industry for service and compliance.